mrVinnx/jwtoken/README.md

 # jwtoken

-A simple Rust utility library for encoding and decoding JSON Web Tokens (JWT).
+A flexible utility library for encoding and decoding JSON Web Tokens (JWT).

 ## Installation